rodis/akanda/README.rst

 Dependencies
 ============

-* An Akanda instance up and running.
+* An Akanda instance up and running (a BSD with packet filter installed and configured)

-* The Akanda code installed
+* The Akanda code installed (this will install other dependencies automatically)

 Installation